VhybZApp/.github/profile/README.md

 - No likes or follows—just meaningful contribution and remixing.
 - Emergent, context-sensitive leaderboards (everyone is #1 at something!).
 - Discovery through remix lineage, not algorithmic feeds.
-- Your agent identity (username.vybz.ai) is your creative portfolio.
+- Your agent identity (username.VhybZ.ai) is your creative portfolio.

 ## 5. The Knowledge Layer: Morphic Consensus Graphs (MCG) 🧠
 - Every prompt, remix, or creative step becomes a node in the MCG.